 Many store-bought seasoning mixes contain some sort of thickener.
 I like to add masa at the end, but some people like a thinner chili, or they might just use less liquid to begin with.
 Again, I want you to be able to control this aspect of your chili, which is why I didn’t include it in the seasoning mix.

-Are you obsessed with making your own spice mixes like I am?
 I have a lot of choices on my site, and I’ve made a list of all my favorite homemade spice mixes.
 But here are some of my favorites:

 - Taco Seasoning – My #1 go-to, always.

 - Pumpkin Pie Spice Mix – Good for so many things, not just pie.
 This pumpkin spice candied walnuts are to die for!

 - Fajita Seasoning – I use this one all the time, especially in sheet pan chicken fajitas.